Feeling Undervalued at Work? How to Understand Your Boss's Sudden Change in Behavior

 Ash Mathew

-You say you have received a low increment.
-You say the boss is behaving differently than what he used to be.
+You say you have received a low increment and that your boss is behaving differently than he used to.
 You are confused about what to do next.
-Being with your boss, you are not able to find what's running in his head.
+Being with your boss, you are not able to find out what's running in his head.
 How do you expect people on this forum to predict?

-Not to underestimate the answers given by others, but why is it that no one is interested in knowing the core issue.
-Hema Harish - you need to discuss with your boss on these two issues:
+Not to underestimate the answers given by others, but why is it that no one is interested in knowing the core issue?
+Hema Harish, you need to discuss these two issues with your boss:

-a) On why the boss is acting differently nowadays.
+a) Why is the boss acting differently nowadays?
 Is it because there is a mistake on your part, or a rectification that you need to make?
-Or if there is anything to do with your performance, relationship with other colleagues, or if someone has said something about you that needs to be sorted.
+Or does it have anything to do with your performance, your relationship with other colleagues, or has someone said something about you that needs to be sorted out?

 b) After this, ask why you received a low hike in salary.

-Not just you, most of the people work because they need money to run the show.
+Not just you, most people work because they need money to run the show.
 So if you feel you need to know why you have not received an increment, ask your boss about it.
-Probably he misunderstood an issue and decided that you are wrong until you spoke to him about it.
+Probably, he misunderstood an issue and decided that you are wrong until you spoke to him about it.

 Good Luck